 Umbria is our favorite region in Italy!
 It’s easy to reach from Rome or Florence for a day trip.
 Umbria has beautiful vineyards, medieval hilltop villages, and rolling hills.
 Yet, it remains uncrowded and authentic.
 This region is worth exploring.
 These are the six places we love!

-Assisii is a popular town in Umbria.
+Assisi is a popular town in Umbria.
 This medieval city on a hill is the birthplace of St. Francis and a major pilgrimage site for Franciscans as well as other Catholics.
 It deserves to be on everyone’s list!
-The Basilica of St. Francis’ frescoes are among the most important and beautiful early Renaissance frescoes anywhere in the world.
+The Basilica of St. Francis’ frescoes is among the most important and beautiful early Renaissance frescoes anywhere in the world.
 (See more about why they’re so amazing, plus photos).
 Assisi has two medieval castles and Gothic churches.
 This is part of the reason the entire center was designated a World Heritage Site!

-Montefalco, a small and charming town, has a lot to be proud of: its wine.
+Montefalco, a small and charming town, has a lot to be proud of its wine.
 You can taste the famous Sagrantino di Montefalco wine, which is protected by DOCG (here’s more information about DOCG and how to read an Italian wine label), or visit nearby vineyards.
 Montefalco is known for its beautiful views and winding medieval streets.
 There are also many fascinating churches.
-It’s also a place where you can unwind with a sense of calm that makes it a great place to relax.
+It’s also a place where you can unwind with a sense of calm which makes it a great place to relax.

 Spoleto, a hilltop city, is worth a visit.
 The streets are steep so make sure you have your walking shoes!
 It is stunning.
 The Duomo is home to vibrant frescoes created by Filippo Lippi in the early Renaissance.
 Roman ruins can be found throughout the town.
 The Ponte delle Torri bridge is our favorite view.
 It was built on ancient Roman foundations and is a 13-century aqueduct.